Livijn/multiple-tokens-auth/README.md

 Adds the ability to use multiple tokens for the auth:api middleware.
 Useful if you want to allow a user to be logged in to your e.g. SPA, iOS app and android app at the same time.
 The default token driver only allows one token per user.

-You may also take a look at the example app [multiple-tokens-auth-testapp](https://github.com/Livijn/multiple-tokens-auth-testapp).
+It is possible to end up with a large table when using multiple tokens per user.
+Therefor we set an expiration date on the tokens.
+If possible, you should add the `PurgeExpiredApiTokensJob` to your Schedule as the *Step 6* describes.
+If not, you should somehow take care of the expired tokens.

-By default, the migration is shipped with the field `user_id` that has `unsignedBigInteger`.
-This needs to be manually changed if you use `uuid` in your User model.
+You may take a look at the example app [multiple-tokens-auth-testapp](https://github.com/Livijn/multiple-tokens-auth-testapp).

 ## Install
 1. Install the package with composer: